jigargosar/elm-2048-v2/journal.md

 THINKING

+Should we refactor grid?
+To what end?

-Should we use tile id?
+27-11-22: Should we use tile id?
 PROS:
-* all dom nodes need not be recreated from scratch, perhaps it will help in future.
+* all dom nodes need not be recreated from scratch, it may help in the future.
 * so that we can get rid of global update counter.
 * can switch to move transition instead of animation.